-- 217. Foundations of Professional Nursing II.
+217. Foundations of Professional Nursing II.
 This is the second of a two-course sequence addressing professional nursing.
 Students will evaluate existing nursing theories and models and apply them to practice.
 Students will apply appropriate research findings to practice, analyze current developments in nursing, and critique the impact of nursing care on clinical outcomes.
-Prerequisite: 215, 216.
-Corequisite: 237, 247.
-SUMMER.
-[3] Bess. - 218.
-Conceptual Basis for Nursing Practice.
+Prerequisite: 215 or 218.
+SPRING, SUMMER.
+[3] Bess.

+218. Conceptual Basis for Nursing Practice.
 This course focuses on identification of the unique strengths/perceptions of each RN student and a development of an individualized plan for learning.
 The course assists RN students in identifying and developing strategies to foster critical thinking, lifelong learning, and nursing practice role development.
 Theory development and research are introduced as processes essential to the organization and development of nursing knowledge.
 Limited to RN students.
 FALL.
+[3] Bess.

-[3] Bess. - 219.
-Nursing Practice Seminar.
+219. Nursing Practice Seminar.
 This course addresses selected topics foundational to the nursing practice role.
 The student will explore models of nursing practice, credentialing, certification, mentors, collaborative practice, and professional ethics.
 Limited to RN students.
 Prerequisite: 218.
 SPRING.
+[2] Bess.

-[2] Bess. - 225.
-Population-Based Health Care.
+225. Population-Based Health Care.
 This course provides the student with an opportunity to explore population-based health care principles of prevention, health maintenance, and health promotion within the context of Healthy People 2010.
 Notably, the course will focus on how these principles are used to increase healthy lifespan, decrease discrepancies in health status and health outcomes for different populations and assure access to preventive services for all.
 It emphasizes epidemiologic principles and population based holistic health promotion/disease prevention as an integral part of populations at risk for illness, disability, or premature death.
 Further, the course explores population-based care models and environments in which health care is delivered: community agencies, neighborhoods/communities, schools, the family, and the workplace.
 Legislation and policy implications for primary, secondary, and tertiary care will be discussed.
 FALL.
+[2] T. Cook.

-[3] Taylor. - 226.
-Health Care Systems I. This is the first of a sequence of two courses addressing health care systems and related issues.
-The course provides information on the contemporary trends in the organization and delivery of health care to individuals, families, and populations.
-The impact of managed care and financial pressures on health care providers will be discussed, along with economic principles pertinent to the financial management of health care services.
-In addition, the course content covers effective case management, quality improvement, and outcome management.
-This course also introduces ethical and legal ideas and communication theory.
+226. Health Care Systems.
+This course addresses health care systems and their related issues.
+Content focuses on leadership and decision-making theory, team building, communication, and managerial skills.
+The course also provides information on contemporary trends in the organization and delivery of health care to individuals, families, and populations.
+The impact of managed care and financial pressures on health care providers is discussed, along with quality improvement, outcomes management, informatics, and economic principles pertinent to the financial management of health care services.
+This course also provides an introduction to health care ethical, legal, and policy issues.
 SPRING.
-[3] J. A. Cook. - 227.
-Health Care Systems II.
-This is the second in a sequence of two courses addressing health care systems and related issues.
-The content focuses on leadership and decision-making theory and a variety of managerial skills.
-The course also covers health care policy issues and financial strategies in the area of managed care.
-Analytical thinking regarding legal, ethical, policy, and managerial issues is promoted through didactic and specialty-focused seminar experiences.
-Prerequisite: 226.
-SUMMER.
-[3] J. A. Cook. - 235.
-Human Experience of Health and Illness Across the Lifespan I. This is the first of three didactic courses examining the human experience of health and illness across the lifespan-from infancy through senescence, including the childbearing cycle.
-The framework incorporates the following concepts and their influence on health and the response to illness: growth and development, gender, lifestyle, value systems, spirituality, ethnicity, environment, and psychosocial, economic, and cultural issues.
-The impact of these factors on individuals, families, and aggregates/populations/communities will be explored.
-Basic concepts/knowledge of selected interventions, i.e., pharmacologic, perioperative, and mental health will be introduced.
+[4] Staff.

+227. Strategies for Improving Self-Care.
+This course builds on the knowledge of the improvement process presented in 226.
+The course addresses the processes necessary to change individual self-care behaviors.
+The student applies concepts of change, motivation, learning, and continuous improvement to selected case studies.
+Prerequisite: 226 and 246 or RN Pre-specialty status.
+FALL, SUMMER.
+[1] Norman and Bess.